jlinoff/lock_files/README.md

                         It is the same as specifying:
                            -o -s ''

                         This is a dangerous because a disk full operation can cause data to be lost when a write fails.
 This allows you to duplicate the behavior of the previous version.

   -j NUM_THREADS, --jobs NUM_THREADS
                         Specify the maximum number of active threads.

                         This can be helpful if there a lot of large files to process where large refers to files larger than a MB.

                         Default: 8

   -l, --lock            Lock files.
                         Files are locked and the ".locked" extension is appended unless the --suffix option is specified.

   -o, --overwrite       Overwrite files that already exist.
                         This can be used in conjunction disable file existence checks.

                         It is used by the --inplace mode.

-  -n, --no-recurse      Do not automatically recurse into subdirectories.
+  -n, --no-recurse      Do not automatically recurse into
+                        subdirectories.

   -p PASSWORD_FILE, --password-file PASSWORD_FILE
                         file that contains the password.
                         The default behavior is to prompt for the password.

   -P PASSWORD, --password PASSWORD
                         Specify the password on the command line.
                         This is not secure because it is visible in the command history.

   -s EXTENSION, --suffix EXTENSION
                         Specify the extension used for locked files.
                         Default: .locked

   -u, --unlock          Unlock files.
-                        Files with the ".locked" extension are unlocked.
+                        Files with the ".locked" extension are
+                        unlocked.

                         If the --suffix option is specified, that extension is used instead of ".locked".

   -v, --verbose         Increase the level of verbosity.
                         A single -v generates a summary report.

                         Two or more -v options show all of the files being processed.

   -V, --version         Show program's version number and exit.

+  -w INTEGER, --wll INTEGER
+                        The width of each locked/encrypted line.
+                        This is important because text files with very, very long can sometimes cause problems during uploads.
+If set to zero, no new lines are inserted.

+                        Default: 72

 EXAMPLES:
    # Example 1: help